Sigmund Freud Theory of Personality

 The super ego functions to perfect and civilise human behaviour.
 If properly developed, it ensures that unacceptable impulses of the id are suppressed.
 The super ego is present in the conscious mind, unconscious mind, pre-conscious and subconscious parts of the mind.

 Sigmund Freud Theory: development of Psychological Stages and Libido

 In many cases, this led to a neurotic disorder.
 Freud attempted to understand the nature and various forms of these disorders and began his research.
 He wanted to understand what the wishes and desires of the patients were, their experiences of love, shame, hatred, guilt, fear and how they coped with these emotions.

-This led to one of the most controversial studies in its kind and the most controversial part of Freud’s work.
+This led to one of the most controversial studies of its kind and the most controversial of all Sigmund Freud theories.
 He discovered several developmental stages people go through from birth and through which they develop a libido.